carpentries-incubator/lesson-gpu-programming/_episodes/04-first_program.md

 # Running Code on the GPU with CuPy

-Before delving deeper into the meaning of all lines of code, let us try to execute the code on a GPU.
+Before delving deeper into the meaning of all lines of code, and before starting to understand how CUDA works, let us execute the code on a GPU and check if it is correct or not.
 To compile the code and manage the GPU in Python we are going to use the interface provided by CuPy.

 ~~~